 As reported in the national press, Vitabiotics Pregnacare Conception has been used by women undergoing ovulation induction who are trying to conceive in a published UK pilot study, carried out at the Royal Free Hospital. ---1 Agrawal, R. et al. Prospective randomised trial of multiple micronutrients in women undergoing ovulation induction; a pilot study, Reproductive BioMedicine (2012) 24, 54-60.

 Frequently Asked Questions

 During pregnancy, your baby is reliant on what you eat as his or her source of nourishment.
-Even with a good diet, additional specific nutrients can be important.
+Even with a good diet, additional specific nutrients like Folic Acid and Vitamin D can be important.
 Pregnacare has been formulated by experts in nutrition to provide each ingredient at precise levels, in moderation, and for every stage of pregnancy:

 The tablets provide 400µg Folic Acid as recommended by the UK Department of Health for all women from the start of trying to conceive (frequently referred to as TTC ).
 It also includes Zinc which contributes to normal fertility and reproduction.
 Pregnacare Him and Her tablets, is a dual pack with Pregnacare Conception for Her, and Wellman Conception multivitamin tablets for him.
 Wellman Conception includes Zinc which contributes to normal fertility and normal testosterone levels in the blood.

 Available in different forms: Pregnacare Original, Plus and Max tablets / capsules.
 Liquid and Gummies are also available for those who prefer not to swallow tablets.
 All the products include 400µg Folic Acid as recommended by the UK Department of Health until the 12th week of pregnancy.
 Folic Acid also contributes to maternal tissue growth during all of pregnancy.